francescortu/Genetics_ANN/README.md

 # Automatic selection of CNN using genetic algorithm

-This repository contains an implementation of the DENSER approach for automatic selection of a Convoluational Neural Network (CNN) architecture.
+This repository contains an implementation (in PyTorch) of the DENSER approach for automatic selection of a Convoluational Neural Network (CNN) architecture.
 The followed approach is further described in this paper: [DENSER: Automatic Selection of Convolutional Neural Network Architectures](https://arxiv.org/abs/1904.08900).

 ## DENSER